majorendian/cmdserver/README.md

 ## Usage

 By default, Cmdserver looks into `~/.cmdserver/modules` for any .rb files present.
-It then `require`s them into the program.
+It then `require`-s them into the program.
 In these .rb files, you override the module `Cmdserver::CmdProtocol` as demonstrated bellow

 ```ruby